 What aggravates the plantar fasciitis?

 Plantar fasciitis will get worst if you walk barefooted.
-Wearing shoes that are nonsupportive, and have no arch or thin soles cause cause strain on your plantar fascia and can lead to plantar fasciitis.
+Wearing shoes that are non-supportive, and have no arch or thin soles cause cause strain on your plantar fascia and can lead to plantar fasciitis.
 Being overweight can also make plantar fasciitis worse.
 Over activity or overuse injury is also a major factor.
-It can definitly make your plantar fasciitis worst.
+It can definitely make your plantar fasciitis worst.